 Non-executive directors have a notice period of one month.
 The CEO has a notice period of 24 months and the CFO has a notice period of 12 months.
-The technical director Greg Harding's notice period was reduced from 12 months to 6 months after the year end.
 All directors appointments may, subject to satisfactory performance and re-election by shareholders, be extended by mutual agreement.